 If you’re able to upgrade multiple Assassins to three-stars and you get a bit lucky with the items (most notably with Battle Fury, but other high-tier items area also great), you can easily snatch the first place in the lobby.

-Moreover, Assassins are quite decent vs Mages (they can snipe them before they cast spells), which are currently very common.
+Moreover, Assassins are quite decent vs Mages (they can snipe them before they cast spells), which are common.

 That said, Assassins are not that consistent because if the circumstances above aren’t present, you are actually not that strong in the late game and you get countered by tanky lineups (Warriors, Knights, Goblins, possibly Elves) and good positioning.
 To win with Assassins, you need to snowball in the mid game.
 And if other players are going for Assassins, it's much harder to get the three-star units you need.

-That said, if other players in the lobby are not going for assassins, the "consistency score" above will drastically improve along with the average.
+That said, if other players in the lobby are not going for Assassins, the consistency score above will improve.

 This is the standard Assassins buildup.
 You start with (3) Goblins with the Bounty, and later on, you sell off your other two Goblins and replace them with the two Druids, who are extremely tanky frontliners.